Posts

 Pythia - The Poet Speaks

 Pythia arose from The Education of a Young Gentleman , a nonfiction short story which tells of the late-night encounter between a 19-year-old boy and a 29-year-old married woman in a highly charged sexual atmosphere.
 She is fixed and unattainable at the conclusion of the poem, like the characters on Keats Grecian urn.
-I used Pythia to say something I wanted to say about the strange magic of the woman and the encounter.
+Pythia says something about the strange magic of the woman and the encounter; the fusing of the mythological and the personal.
+I tried to distill feeling, emotion, what it is to be alive, and moments in life, in order to create an alternative world.
 My style tends to be sardonic.
-My words are on the definite side, they don't caress each other.
+My words tend to be on the definite side, they don't caress each other.
+A w ord carves out a specific cultural niche.
+Reading a poem allows you to enter that world and those niches, albeit not always what the writer has in mind.
 My first sense of literature was from the 19 th century writers.
 My introduction into culture and politics was high school Latin.
-Pythia owes much to Catullus and Lesbia, Thackeray and Vanity Fair, Eliot and Prufrock.
-Why poetry?
-A poem is an attempt to take the human, the historical, and the finite to the realm of the universal and infinite, which, on the face of it, is impossible using the materials of this world.
-Yet I try to distill feeling, emotion, what it
+Pythia owes...

 Pythia - Notes